pixlee/ios-sdk-carthage/README.md

 ### Swift example

-To load an album from a sku number you can run the following Swift code, please check the swift_example project directory:
+To load an album from a sku number you can run the following Swift code, please check the example_swift project directory:
 ```
 let album: PXLAlbum = PXLAlbum(skuIdentifier: PXLSkuAlbumIdentifier)
 let filterOptions:PXLAlbumFilterOptions = PXLAlbumFilterOptions()